Destination – Pointe de Boveire (3212m / 10,538ft)

 Altitude variation – 2962m ▲ / 2962m ▼ Map -

 This hike should ideally be termed as a "maverick-hike" with no definite summit in mind.
-Although
+Although when I

-ideal spot to admire the beautiful Combins.
+admire the beautiful Combins.

-However, while approaching Col de Mille, I, apparently, changed my direction towards Pointe de
+However, while approaching Col de Mille, I, apparently, changed my direction towards Pointe de Boveire

-The path from Liddes gently sloped upwards through the forest which continued for an hour and half
+The path from Liddes gently sloped upwards through the forest which continued for an hour and half until it

-until it joins the high alpine pastures at Erra d'en Haut.
+joins the high alpine pastures at Erra d'en Haut.

 On way to Erra, panoramic view of impressive range of Swiss and French alps.
 From extreme left, Mont Dolent (3820m), Tour Noir (3836m), Aiguille d'Argentiere (3901m), Aiguille du Chardonnet (3824m) and Aiguille du Tour (3540m - extreme right behind).